 Transportation and Commute Expenses

-- Moving costs if relocating for the program
+- Moving costs if you are relocating for the program

 What’s Included in Your Tuition